BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 </blockquote> -https://ia601308.us.archive.org/16/items/pdfy-SP1dBDr6xLGrVfF9/Tao%20Of%20Jeet%20Kune%20Do.pdf (TODO: check this citation)

 <p>
-The book, Tao of Jeet Kune Do, has both philosophical abstractions and combat concretions, the latter including diagrams of physical stances and movements to use in combat.
+<i>Tao of Jeet Kune Do</i> has both philosophical abstractions and combat concretions, the latter including diagrams of physical stances and movements to use in combat.
 For example:<br/>
 <img src="https://bradleyculley.github.io/images/diagram-from-Tao-of-Jeet-Kune-Do.png" />
 </p>